Harrington holds on to edge Stricker and win US Senior Open - WHIZ News

 “It’s tough to lead from the front,” Harrington said.
 “It’s even tougher when it’s Steve Stricker behind you.
 He tends to have one on me.
 I’m happy enough to get it done in the end.”

-Harrington, who never lost the lead at Saucon Valley, closed with a 1-over 72 and became the third straight U.S. Senior Open champion to win in is debut.
+Harrington, who never lost the lead at Saucon Valley, closed with a 1-over 72 and became the third straight U.S. Senior Open champion to win in his debut.

 Stricker, who started the final round eight shots behind, began making his run with consecutive birdies to finish the front nine, and he closed with two straight birdies for a 65.